3 Amazing Outreaches That Share God’s Love With the Hurting

 For those who need help with their schoolwork, Whiz Kids Tutoring is an everyday blessing.
 As a citywide ministry with more than 40 sites and close to 700 volunteer tutors, it’s Denver Public School’s largest after-school study hall.
 A Denver Public School teacher and an onsite coordinator staff each site.
 Tutoring is an opportunity for a volunteer to focus on the needs of one child, first grade through fifth grade, with weekly sessions throughout the school year.
 The tutor’s goal is to challenge his or her student both spiritually and academically.
 Tutors and students participate together in a Bible assembly after tutoring.

 WSM’s latest addition is the Concrete Conservatory.
 When Denver Public Schools were forced to end all in-school music programs due to budget cuts, this outreach was founded to make up for the hole left in local kids’ education.
 Basically a music camp for neighborhood children, the Concrete Conservatory teaches everything from theory to notation and gives instruction on the Recorder.
 It was named for their meeting location on front stoops, back porches…anywhere!
-This community is about much more than music and has proven to be a special opportunity for individuals who are chosen to participate.
+This community is about much more than music and has proven to be a special opportunity.
 Presently the Concrete Conservatory runs throughout the summer at different neighborhood locations.

 Through all these outreaches, WSM’s intent and primary hope is to bring at-risk urban children and their families into a healing relationship with Jesus Christ.
-Volunteers are equipped to assist the urban church in implementing these important programs.
+They equip volunteers to assist the urban church in implementing these important programs.

 The Third Story Sound Lot is based on the songwriting and stories of Amy Beth Augustin Barlow, composer and pianist.
 Like the Press, one of Sound Lot’s goals is to educate listeners about the realities and needs in the inner-city neighborhoods by sharing their stories.
 Sound Lot also uses story and song to invite listeners to consider the call of the gospel.